boardzilla/boardzilla-docs/docs/game/flow.md

 #### [`everyPlayer`](../api/modules#everyplayer)

-Strictly speaking, this does not create a loop at all.
-It looks identical to `eachPlayer` above except that instead of taking each iteration for each player in turn, it let's all players take they turn simultaneously in parallel.
-This "loop" completes when all players have completed the body of the loop, or when the loop is otherwise interrupted.
+Strictly speaking, this isn't a loop.
+However, it looks identical to `eachPlayer` except that instead of operating on each player in turn, it let's all players take their turn in parallel.
+This "loop" completes when all players have completed the body of this command, or is otherwise interrupted.

 ### Branching Flow commands